ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

-:grey_exclamation: The table of contents can be found by clicking on the 3-dot menu at the top-left of this document. :grey_exclamation:
+:exclamation: The table of contents can be found by clicking on the 3-dot menu at the top-left of this document. :exclamation:

 # Summary